Ships have traditionally carried cats to protect food stores from rodents, and a few of these cats made their way into the history books.

-Trim ran about with the ship’s men and adopted the habit of sitting in officers’ caps.
+Trim ran about with the ship’s men and liked to sit in officers’ caps.
 At dinnertime he stole pieces of meat from forks with such brilliant dexterity that his victims were more inclined to admire his skill than be angered by the theft.

-Two months later, ships came to rescue the survivors.
-Unfortunately, war had broken out between France and England, so when they stopped at the French Island of Mauritius for repairs, they were taken for spies and imprisoned.
-While the men languished in prison, a French lady adopted Trim, but he soon disappeared and Flinders was heartbroken.
-Seven years later, Flinders was released and returned to his wife in England but he never forgot Trim.
+After war broke out between France and England, Flinders and his crew were mistaken for spies at the French Island of Mauritius and imprisoned.
+While the men languished in prison, a French lady adopted Trim, but he soon disappeared, and Flinders was heartbroken.
+Seven years later, Flinders was released and returned to his wife in England, but he never forgot Trim.

 In 1996, the North Shore Historical Society commissioned a bronze statue of Trim for the window ledge at Mitchell Library in Sydney, Australia, and the library’s cafe has been named after Flinders’ beloved cat.

 Mrs. Chippy – Who Accompanied Shackleton on the Endurance

 Mrs. Chippy was a tomcat belonging to the Endurance’s carpenter, Henry McNeish.
 He was called Mrs. Chippy because he followed McNeish around like an over-possessive wife (chippy is a colloquialism for carpenter).
 Mrs. Chippy was an excellent rodent catcher and popular with the men.